lltr/home-cluster/README.md

 ## Overview

-This is a mono repository for my home infrastructure and Kubernetes cluster.
-[Flux](https://github.com/fluxcd/flux2) watches my cluster directory and makes the changes to my cluster based on the YAML manifests.
+This is a mono repository for my home Kubernetes cluster.
+[Flux](https://github.com/fluxcd/flux2) watches the cluster directory and makes changes to the cluster based on the YAML manifests.

 This repository is built off the [onedr0p/flux-cluster-template](https://github.com/onedr0p/flux-cluster-template) repository.